 Planning to buy a new house?
 Or did you recently move into your new home?
 In either case, you must be alert and closely inspect your home to make sure it is flawless.
-If not flawless, then at least it shouldn’t have any damages that will require expensive and back-breaking repairs in the near future.
+If not flawless, then at least it shouldn’t have issues that will require expensive and bank-breaking repairs.
 Wondering what you should consider when inspecting your home?
 Here are five things you must look for.

 1. Mold Residues